kimco2/tableau_story_for_data_visualisation/README.md

  [Citi Bike data](https://citibikenyc.com/system-data) for the period December 2022 to March 2023 was used for analysis, which included almost 7.5 million trips.

 ### **Tableau Story**
 A tableau story was put together, examining usage of Citi Bike trips.
+The full Tableau story can be viewed online via [this link](https://public.tableau.com/app/profile/kim.coleman4297/viz/Citi_Bike_Analysis_16847220882990/CitiBikeAnalysisStory).

 Key aspects found were:
 - Citi Bike members complete the greatest number of trips, with casual riders making up a smaller proportion of riders.
 ![membership](tableau_story_membership.png)